BrandonWare/gamingreadme/FrontEnd/Readme.md

 Write meaningful commit messages.

+#License

-# This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.